Rusty Crayfish (Orconectes rusticus)

 What You Can Do

-- Never dump live fish or crayfish from one body of water into another.
+- Do not release fish or crayfish from one body of water into another.

-Specimens are needed to confirm sightings, but some jurisdictions prohibit or discourage possession and transport of rusty crayfish and other invasive aquatic animals and plants.
-Others may restrict possession for specific uses only.
-Contact your local natural resource management agency for instructions.
-Unauthorized introduction of crayfish, fish, or plants into the wild is illegal.
+Specimens are needed to confirmsightings, but some jurisdictions prohibit possession and transport of invasive aquatic plants and animals.
+Contact your local natural resourcemanagement agency for instructions.
+Unauthorized introduction of plants, fish, or invertebrates into the wild is illegal.
 Protect your property and our waters.